Explore an enchanting part of Italy

 An enchanting part of Italy, Sicily boasts a wonderful combination of stunning scenic coastline, historic cities and breathtaking landscapes.
 Visit Mount Etna and the Aeolian Islands on this magnificent holiday.

-Your holiday begins today with a flight to Catania, the second largest city in Sicily.
+Your holiday begins today with a flight to Catania.
 From here, you transfer to Giardini Naxos, a beautiful resort just outside of Taormina.
-Your home for the next seven nights is the 4* Atahotel Naxos Beach.
+On arrival, check in for your 7 night stay at the UNAhotels Naxos Beach.

 You enjoy a guided tour of Taormina today, which includes a visit to the stunning Teatro Greco.
 This incredible brick amphitheatre dates back to the 3rd century BC, yet still hosts performances today.
 Built during Roman times in a Greek style and the second largest of its kind in Sicily, it is immaculately preserved.
 From the top of the auditorium, there are views of Mount Etna in one direction, and the peaks of Calabria in another.